 Item Number 14.
 Country of Citizenship or Nationality.
-Provide the name of the country of which you are a citizen or your country of nationality.
+Provide the name of the country where you are a citizen and/or national.
 This is not necessarily the country where you were born.
 If you do not have citizenship in any country, type or print "stateless" and provide an explanation in Part 9.
 Additional Information.